 We encourage you to provide support, encouragement and guidance during your student’s transition to college.
 Here are a few tips to help you on your way:

 The transition to college is an exciting time.
-College student are on their way to becoming more independent, developing and strengthening interests and skills, and growing as a person.
+College students are on their way to becoming more independent, developing and strengthening interests and skills, and growing as a person.
 They will encounter challenges they may appreciate support through and triumphs that they may want to share with you.
 Maintaining connections to allow this exchange of information and support is key.
 But how?

 Talk with your student about communication expectations: